 The coronary pressure will therefore critically determine the relative contribution of the different control mechanisms down the coronary tree.
 Pressure and flow rates are calculated in each individual vessel of the entire coronary tree.
 A change in input coronary pressure elicits a new hemodynamic state and corresponding stimuli from each control mechanism.
-New SMC activation levels and active SMC tension are computed and used in the constrained mixture model to determine the changes in vessel size, which in turn result in an updated global hemodynamic state.
+New SMC activation levels and active SMC stress are computed and used in the constrained mixture model to determine the changes in vessel size, which in turn result in an updated global hemodynamic state.
 This process is repeated until the tree hemodynamics are converged, which defines the new regulated state.
+To ensure the uniqueness of the converged steady state, the initial conditions were randomly varied.
 This workflow is depicted in Figure 3.